Overall Score 6.8 Represents average audio ecosystem compatibility score.

 and that of liquids is that,

-The JBL Wave Beam have a weight of 8.8g .
-We take in account a lower weight best for the reason that lighter devices are more comfortable to carry.
+JBL Wave Beam have a weight of 8.8g .
+We consider a lower weight better for the reason that lighter devices are easier to transport.

 making them have a larger driver unit than that of JBL Wave Beam by 3mm